Meet the Exoplanet Watch team

 Tamim Fatahi (he/him) - Undergraduate Intern

-Education: Junior Undergraduate at California Polytechnic University, San Luis Obispo, majoring in Computer Science
+Education: Bachelor's California Polytechnic University, San Luis Obispo, majoring in Computer Science

 What do you do on Exoplanet Watch?
 “I work on Exoplanet Watch's data reduction pipeline, EXOplanet Transit Interpretation Code (EXOTIC).
 Adding features to the reduction process and designing the user interface are some of my objectives regarding the pipeline.
 I also aid in searching for an affordable way to allow citizen scientists to gather data from transiting exoplanets.”